 If the state legislature does not conform to federal code changes enacted after Jan.
-1, 2020, you may have to amend your return at a later date to reflect any differences between Indiana and federal law.
-You may wish to periodically check the department's homepage at www.in.gov/dor for updates.
+1, 2021, you may have to amend your return at a later date to reflect any differences between Indiana and federal law.
+You may wish to periodically check for updates at www.in.gov/dor.